blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

         "properties": {
           "type": "object",
           "propertyNames": {
-            "$comment": "Property names must be a valid URI to a property-type", "type": "string",
+            "$comment": "Property names must be a valid URI to a Property Type", "type": "string",
             "format": "uri"
           },